Pembroke Center Seed Grants for Collaborative Interdisciplinary Research

 • Proposed budget of up to $10,000.
 Please list all current and pending funding from Brown and other sources related to the project.

 Applicants should design their program to best serve their research goals.

 Pembroke Center grants may be used for a mix of workgroups, symposia, and performances for collaborative exchange, visiting scholars, lectures, student research assistantships, small research stipends for the lead faculty organizer, and publication support.
 Groups must be anchored at Brown University but may include outside researchers.
 Preference will be given to projects that involve faculty across academic divisions.

-Applications may be sent electronically to Pembroke_Center@brown.edu or delivered via hard copy to:
+Please send applications electronically to Pembroke_Center@brown.edu or deliver hard copy to:

 The Pembroke Center – Box 1958